subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 - As before, the spins $\sigma_i$ can assume values $\pm 1$.
 - The strength of the interaction $J_{ij}$ is not a constant anymore, but is a function of the two atoms taking part in the interaction and can vary randomly in magnitude as well as sign.

-This first assumption simplified the mathematical analysis of the model, even though it did away with any space structure in the model, such as dimensionality.
+This first assumption simplified the mathematical analysis of the model, even though it did away with any space structure in the model such as dimensionality.
 Hence each atom is the nearest neighbor of every other atom.
-This assumption is a bit non-intuitive, but it turned out to be crucial in applying the model to areas beyond physics, susch as biology and neural networks, since in these cases the connections between nodes extends beyond nearest neighbors.
+This assumption is a bit non-intuitive, but it turned out to be crucial in applying these type of models to areas beyond physics, such as biology and neural networks, since in these systems the connections between nodes extends beyond nearest neighbors.
 The variable coupling strength captures the fact that the interacting atoms are at variable distances from each other.
 Under these assumptions the energy function for $N$ atoms becomes